Darius Slay: 2016

-On July 29, 2016, the Detroit Lions signed Slay to a four-year, $48.15 million contract extension with $23.1 million guaranteed and a signing bonus of $14.5 million.

-Slay entered training camp as the No. 1 cornerback on the Lions depth chart after the Lions opted to not re-sign Rashean Mathis.
-Head coach Jim Caldwell named Slay and Nevin Lawson the starting cornerbacks in 2016, along with nickelback Quandre Diggs.
+On July 29, 2016, the Detroit Lions signed Slay to a four–year, $48.15 million contract extension with $23.1 million guaranteed and a signing bonus of $14.5 million.
+The extension placed Slay under contract from 2016–2020.
+He entered training camp as the No. 1 cornerback on the Lions depth chart after the Lions opted to not re-sign Rashean Mathis.
+Head coach Jim Caldwell named Slay and Nevin Lawson the starting cornerbacks to begin the season.

-On October 2, 2016, Slay recorded four solo tackles, a season-high three pass deflections, and made his first career sack during the Lions' 17–14 loss at the Chicago Bears in Week 4.
-Slay sacked quarterback Brian Hoyer for a seven-yard loss in the first quarter.
-In Week 7, Slay recorded two combined tackles before exiting the Lions' 20–17 victory against the Washington Redskins in the third quarter due to a hamstring injury.
-His hamstring injury caused him to miss the next two games (Weeks 8–9).
-In Week 15, he made one tackle before sustained a hamstring injury and exiting in the first half of the Lions' 17–6 loss at the New York Giants.
-He remained inactive during the Lions' Week 16 loss at the Dallas Cowboys.
-On January 1, 2017, he collected a season-high eight solo tackles in a 31–24 loss to the Green Bay Packers in Week 17.
+On October 2, 2016, Slay recorded four solo tackles, set a season-high with three pass deflections, and made his first and so far only career sack on Brian Hoyer for a seven–yard loss during a 17–14 loss at the Chicago Bears.
+On October 9, 2016, Slay made three solo tackles, two pass deflections, and sealed a 24–23 victory against the Philadelphia Eagles by intercepting a pass by Carson Wentz to wide receiver Nelson Agholor with 1:28 remaining after forcing a fumble on Ryan Mathews.
+In Week 7, Slay recorded two solo tackles before exiting in he second quarter of a 20–17 victory against the Washington Redskins due to a hamstring injury.
+He subsequently remained inactive for the next two games (Weeks 8–9) due to his injured hamstring.
+In Week 12, Slay made four solo tackles, one pass deflection, and sealed the Lions' 16–13 victory against the Minnesota Vikings by intercepting a pass by Sam Bradford thrown to wide receiver Adam Thielen with only 38 seconds remaining in the game.
+He was inactive for as the Lions lost 21–42 at the Dallas Cowboys in Week 16 due to a hamstring injury he suffered the previous week.
+In Week 17, Slay set a season-high with eight solo tackles during a 31–24 loss to the Green Bay Packers.
 He finished the 2016 season with 44 combined tackles (43 solo), 13 passes defensed, two interceptions, a sack, and a forced fumble in 13 games and 13 starts.

-The Detroit Lions finished second in the NFC North with a 9–7 record and earned a wildcard berth.
-On January 7, 2017, Slay recorded two combined tackles in the Lions' 26–6 loss at the Seattle Seahawks in the NFC Wildcard Game.